Mopani Copper Mines: Nkana Mine

 Nkana mine is one of the largest in Africa, a copper mine located 1 km south-west of Kitwe.

-At Nkana mine, copper and cobalt ore is produced from five sources: Four underground mines namely: Mindola North Shaft, Mindola Sub Vertical Shaft, Central Shaft, South Ore Body (SOB) Shaft and Open Pits dotted across the Nkana Oxide Cap.
-Vertical crater retreat (VCR), both caving and post-fill, have been the predominant mining method utilised within the Nkana mine, but is now being converted to a combination of sub-level caving (SLC) and open stoping techniques.
+At Nkana mine, copper and cobalt ore is produced from five sources: four underground mines, namely Mindola North Shaft, Mindola Sub Vertical Shaft, Central Shaft, and South Ore Body (SOB) Shaft; and open pits dotted across the Nkana Oxide Cap.
+Vertical crater retreat (VCR), both caving and post-fill, has been the predominant mining method utilised within the Nkana mine but is now being converted to a combination of sub-level caving (SLC) and open stoping techniques.

 Vertical shafts from the surface provide access to each of the four underground mines.
 In addition, in the deeper sections of the Mindola mine and Central Shaft, sub vertical shafts extend services to the 5500L and 3580L respectively.